Diethylene glycol: 2006 – China

 Wang Guiping discovered how easy it was to enter China's pharmaceutical supply business and earn extra money.
 Records also revealed that to fool buyers, Wang falsified his license and laboratory analysis reports.

 Wang declared that after making the first order of counterfeit syrup, he swallowed some of it.
-Once verifying that he was fine, he shipped it to Qiquihar No. 2 Pharmaceutical in 2005.
+Once verifying that he was fine, he shipped it to Qiqihar No. 2 Pharmaceutical in 2005.
 Some time later, Wang found a reference to diethylene glycol in a chemical book.
-After manufacturing a second batch of syrup containing diethylene glycol for Qiquhar Pharmaceutical, no taste-test was performed.
+After manufacturing a second batch of syrup containing diethylene glycol for Qiqihar No. 2 Pharmaceutical, no taste-test was performed.
 The counterfeit syrup ended in ampules of Amillarisin A, a medication for gall bladder problems; special pediatric enema fluid; blood vessel disease injections; intravenous pain reliever; and an arthritis medication.

 In April 2006, the Guangdong Province Hospital of Guangzhou began administering Amillarisin A to their patients.
 Soon thereafter, patients died after receiving the medication.
-Wang was caught and Qiquihar was shut down by the authorities.
-Besides Wang, five employees of Qiquihar were prosecuted.
+Wang was caught and Qiqihar No. 2 Pharmaceutical was shut down by the authorities.
+Besides Wang, five employees were prosecuted.